 Copying of Documentation

-Although I-9 regulations allow employers to make copies of the documents presented to show I-9 compliance, the University of Minnesota does NOT require copies of the I-9 documentation with the use of the online I-9 process.
-For I-9s completed on paper, the University has chosen to require copies with all completed paper I-9s.
+Although I-9 regulations allow employers to make copies of the documents presented to show I-9 compliance, the University of Minnesota does not require copies of I-9 documentation for the online I-9 process.
+For I-9s completed on paper, the University has chosen to require copies with all paper I-9s.

 Social Security Card Issues

-The Social Security Administration (SSA) currently issues social security numbers and cards to aliens only if they can present documentation of current employment authorization in the U.S. Lawful permanent residents, refugees, and asylees are issued unrestricted social security cards that are not distinguishable from those issued to U.S. citizens.
+The Social Security Administration (SSA) issues Social Security numbers and cards to aliens only if they can present documentation of current employment authorization in the U.S. Lawful permanent residents, refugees, and asylees are issued unrestricted Social Security cards that are the same as those issued to U.S. citizens.

-Some social security cards have restrictions on them and do not satisfy the I-9 requirements.
-If that is the case, the employee must show other documents to comply with those requirements.
+Some Social Security cards have restrictions on them and do not satisfy the I-9 requirements.
+If that is the case, the employee must show other documents to comply with the requirements.
 See I-9 Employment Authorization Requirements for more information on other documents that fulfill I-9 requirements for aliens.

-Note: The social security box in Section 1 is optional when completing a paper I-9.
-The employer cannot compel the employee to complete that box, when the employee is completing the paper form I-9.
-However, the social security box in Section 1 is required when the employer uses e-verify with the I-9 submission.
-Also, in a recent court decision, the 8th Circuit Court of Appeals concluded that an unsigned social security card can be used as evidence of authorized employment for I-9 purposes.
-(8th CA, 7-16-06)
+Note: The Social Security box in Section 1 is optional when completing a paper I-9.
+The employer cannot compel the employee to complete that box.
+However, the Social Security box is required when the employer uses e-Verify.
+An unsigned Social Security card can be used as evidence of authorized employment for I-9 purposes, according to a court case.